-I worked closely with our Digital Experience Designer to help shape how the new GroupShare would look like.
-A new UI skin was proposed that is more modern and in tone with SDL rebranded aesthetics, UI modules and controls were designed and specifications were wrote.
+I worked closely with our Digital Experience Designer to help shape how the new GroupShare would look like and ensure that next to being valuable and usable, it would also be “lovable”.
+A new UI skin was proposed that is more modern and in tone with SDL rebranded aesthetics, UI patterns and controls were designed and specifications have been developed.

 Final User Experience

-Let’s never forget that being passionate about what we do has far reaching consequences and that user-centered design is all about helping to empower users in what they do.
+Let’s never forget that being passionate about what we do has far reaching consequences and that user-centered design is all about helping to empower users to da what they do.
 These are my lessons learnt from this project:

 - Assess your product and the competing ones